Todd J. Rathner

 Rathner gained additional notoriety following the April 12, 2015, death of Freddie Gray, an African American man who died in the custody of the Baltimore Police Department after being arrested for purportedly carrying an illegal knife.
 Rathner's efforts to overturn knife laws such as the one under which Gray was arrested quickly gained national attention.
 In June 2016 Rathner successfully lobbied the New York State Senate to pass S6483-A/A9042-A, revising the state's much-publicized and highly controversial law banning the possession of gravity knives.

 In 2017, Rathner was instrumental in the passage of Texas House Bill 1935 into law that allows the open carry of blades longer than 5 1/2" in public.
-The bill was signed into law by Texas Governor Greg Abbot and became effective on September 1, 2017.
+The bill was signed into law by Texas Governor Greg Abbott and became effective on September 1, 2017.

 In February 2022, Rathner resigned from the NRA Board of Directors.